 At one time I had a book on anxiety, a collection of different kinds of articles, semi-empirical on anxiety.
 One, I remember, speculated on some kind of evolutionary connection between intelligence and anxiety.
 The word, intelligence, as used in this context seemed to have less to do with intelligence as a thing penetrating the mysteries of the universe and more to do with military stuff.
 The CIA for example is the central intelligence agency.
-People who work in the organization, anxiousdogwhile not themselves necessarily intelligent, seek out intelligence.
+People who work in the organization, while not themselves necessarily intelligent, seek out intelligence.

 Intelligence here would seem allied to a view of the world as engaged in conflict or as posing dangers, from another people, perhaps, or the elements, to one’s particular tribe and within that tribe to one’s self.
 Intelligence, in this light, would seem integral to survival.
 The more intelligence one might acquire of possible, potential looming disasters or attacks by known enemies, the more one might prepare to meet and greet these possible eventualities.